hrukalive/Parmonizer/README.md

 panel.
 Enter chords separated by spaces or newlines (e.g. `Cmaj7 Fmaj7 G7 Cmaj9`).
 You can optionally set the number of parts with a directive like `voices=5`.
 After parsing the chord list the GUI exposes a hold-time entry for each chord, a **Solutions** control that determines how many harmonisations to generate, and a dropdown with a **Play** button so you can audition any of the returned voicings using those durations.
+Playback now includes a simple synthesiser with selectable waveforms (sine, triangle, saw, rectangle), a low-pass filter (cutoff/Q), and ADSR controls so you can tailor the envelope without leaving the app.
+Leaving a playback field blank restores its default value.

 Audio playback relies on the optional [`simpleaudio`](https://simpleaudio.readthedocs.io/) package: